jovanovskajovana/styleguides/react/README.md

 ;
 ```

-If at some point you're worried about performance of the CSS-in-JS libraries which parse and apply the styles in the browser, try [Linaria](https://linaria.now.sh/), a zero-runtime CSS-in-JS library, to extract all styles written in JavaScript code into real CSS files.
+If at some point you're worried about performance of the CSS-in-JS libraries which parse and apply the styles in the browser, try [Linaria](https://linaria.dev/), a zero-runtime CSS-in-JS library, to extract all styles written in JavaScript code into real CSS files.

 In any case, write your own, clean, and no-need-to-override styles, unless some <i>force majeure</i> requires otherwise.

 ## Hooks

-[React Hooks](https://reactjs.org/docs/hooks-intro.html) are not even a new thing, but since they are an alternative to writing class components, we will give them a special section.
+[React Hooks](https://reactjs.org/docs/hooks-intro.html) are not even a new thing, but since they are usually taken as an alternative to writing class components, we’ll give them a special section.

 Whereas function components have been called <i>functional stateless components</i> before, they are finally able to handle their local state and side-effects with React Hooks.